odvarkadaniel/memcache-go/README.md

 # memcache-go
-Is a memcached client written in Golang.
+This is a memcached client written in Golang.

-## Installation
+## Install
 ```
 go get github.com/odvarkadaniel/memcache-go
 ```
+You can find some usage examples in the `examples` folder.

+## Contributing
+Before creating a pull request, create an issue first.

+## Documentation
+To see a list of all the functions, please visit [pkg.go.dev](https://pkg.go.dev/github.com/odvarkadaniel/memcache-go).

 ## Examples of usage
+As mentioned before, more examples can be seen in the `examples` folder.
+It might also be useful to look at the tests in `memcache_test.go` file to see how you can interact with the API.
 ```go
 package main